DamianSkipiol/d3-area-proportional-simple-venn/README.md

 This means you think in terms of your own units.
 For example if we went into a 2 coffee shop and asked everyone if they own a cat we'd maybe have the following:

-# people in the coffee shop A is 40.
-Those who own a cat = 20
-# people in the coffee shop B is 60.
-Those who own cat = 5
+ people in the coffee shop A is 40.
+Those who own a cat = 25 people in the coffee shop B is 60.
+Those who own cat = 25

 Say we want to draw a diagram representing this.

 The total population in A is 40, the population of B is 60.
-The population of A that share something in common with B is 20.
-The population of B who share something in common with A is 5.
-So if the circles represented the area of the total population of each, circle A would be slightly smaller than circle B. The question is, how much do they overlap?
+The population of A that share something in common with B is 25.So if the circles represented the area of the total population of each, circle A would be slightly smaller than circle B. The question is, how much do they overlap?
 Because one circle is a different size than the other it's not so simple.
 We do know the overlap amount should = 25.

 Armed with this knowledge, we can plug in 40, 60, 25 into areaPorportionalSimpleVenn and get a good visual.
 Note that if you multiplied all numbers by the same factor (say 1000 if you asked in supermarket-goers or 1/5 if you asked people in a small coffee shop), the diagram would look identical.